nasir19noor/nasir19noor/README.md

 I am a cloud consultant from Indonesia

 - 🔭 Working on multiple Cloud project using AWS and GCP
+- 🔭 Experience with Kubernetes and Dcoker
+- 🔭 Experience with Python and PHP
 <br>

 ## Connect with me